tldr-pages/tldr/pages/common/tmux.md

 # tmux

 > Tmux is a terminal multiplexer.
-It allows you to have multiple sessions with windows, panes, and so much more!
+It allows you to have multiple sessions with windows, panes, and so much more.
 > More information: <https://github.com/tmux/tmux>.

 - Start a new session: